Galaxy-AI/GALLM/README.md

 GALLM is an open source, bilingual dialogue language model that supports both Chinese and English, based on [LLAMA](https://arxiv.org/abs/2302.13971v1) Architecture.

-GALLM Optimized for Chinese Q&A and dialogue based on LLAMA。After about 2T Chinese identifier training, supplemented by technologies such as supervised fine-tuning, feedback self-service, and human feedback reinforcement learning，GALLM1.0 We have been able to generate responses that are quite in line with human preferences.
-For more information, please refer to our[official website](https://www.yunhan-ai.com)。
+GALLM Optimized for Chinese Q&A and dialogue based on LLAMA。After about 2T Chinese identifier training, supplemented by technologies supervised fine-tuning, feedback self-service, and human feedback reinforcement learning，GALLM1.0 We are able to generate responses that align well with human preferences.
+Please visit our at[official website](https://www.yunhan-ai.com)for more details。

 ## What‘s New

 - April 24, 2023：GALLM2.0 Publish

-GALLM2.0 It is a large-scale language model based on deep learning technology, with a parameter scale of tens of billions, which is even larger than the hundreds of millions level of GALLM1.0.
-This model uses pre training techniques such as BERT, and incorporates a large number of language models and knowledge bases, making it perform well in semantic understanding, information extraction, text classification, and other aspects.
-In addition, GALLM2.0 has also been optimized in terms of model structure and algorithm, further improving the performance of the model.
+GALLM2.0 It is a large-scale language model based on deep learning technology, with parameters in the tens of billions, compared to hundreds of millions in GALLM1.0.
+This model uses pre-training techniques like BERT, and incorporates techniques/components from various language models and knowledge bases, enabling it to achieve strong performance on semantic understanding, information extraction, and text classification.  and other aspects.
+GALLM2.0 has an optimized model architecture and training algorithm, leading to further performance gains.
 - March 9, 2023：Galaxy AI Application Matrix Publish

 <img src="help.jpg" alt="Stanford-Alpaca" style="width: 20%; min-width: 100px; margin-right: 30px;"><img src="counselor.jpg" alt="Stanford-Alpaca" style="width: 20%; min-width: 200px; margin-right:10px;"><img src="advertorial.jpg" alt="Stanford-Alpaca" style="width: 20%; min-width: 300px;   margin-right:10px;"><img src="painting.jpg" alt="Stanford-Alpaca" style="width: 20%; min-width: 400px;  margin-right:10px;">